bekencorp/bk_aidk/docs/bk7258/en/projects/beken_genie/index.rst

 It effectively leverages cloud-based distributed deployment to reduce network latency and enhance interaction experience.

 The solution supports edge-side AEC (Acoustic Echo Cancellation) and NS (Noise Suppression) audio processing algorithms, as well as G711/G722 codec formats.
-It also supports KWS (Keyword Spotting) wake-up functions.
+It also supports KWS (Keyword Spotting) wake-up functions and prompt tone playback functions.

 The design includes reference solutions and demos for common peripherals, such as gyroscopes, NFC, buttons, vibration motors, Nand Flash, LED light effects, power management, DVP cameras, and dual QPSI screens.